Data Lake Architecture¶

 Bronze Layer (Raw Data)¶

-The Bronze layer stores data in its original format, serving as the foundation of our data lake.
+The Bronze layer stores the data coming from official F1 API or other sources in its original format, serving as the foundation of our data lake.
+Generally; more complex, refined, or useful data tables are sourced from Bronze Lake.

 # Get raw timing data